Xgameisdabest/dotfiles/README.md

 - Press (win/mod + -) to toggle the visibility of the bar
 - Press (win/mod + [1 -> 0]) to change the workspace
 - Press (win/mod + shift + [1 -> 0] to move/drop the focused window to the selected number workspace)
-- Press (win/mod + v) to toggle between tiling mode (the mode that place windows/programs side by side) and floating mode (the mode you can drag windows/programs around by hold left click on the title)
+- Press (win/mod + v) to toggle between tiling mode (the mode that place Bindoj/programs side by side) and floating mode (the mode you can drag Bindoj/programs around by hold left click on the title)
-- Press (win/mod + tab) to open the opened windows menu, select and press ENTER to switch to the opened windows
+- Press (win/mod + tab) to open the opened Bindoj menu, select and press ENTER to switch to the opened Bindoj
 - Press (win/mod + ARROW_KEYS) to change focus between the tiled windows.
 - Press (ctrl + win/mod + ARROW_LEFT/ARROW_RIGHT) to send the focused window to the next numerical workspace.